Uncertainty. Impact. Change. Speed. Risk. Loss.

 Dynamic Pricing Should Leverage AI and ML

-Dynamic pricing solutions are also dead if they are not enhanced by an algorithmic pricing engine enriched with unsupervised technology.
+Dynamic pricing solutions are also dead if they are not enhanced by an algorithmic pricing engine, such as a dynamic pricing algorithm, enriched with unsupervised technology.
 Optimized price is typically derived from willingness to pay and machine learning functions that are driven with different degrees of supervision.
 The key benefit of AI/ML is it enables scalability of pricing decision by leveraging millions of actual transactions and all available data within the enterprise.

 - Historical pricing drives demand/consumption of existing products